-- 8 If your logical sources include more alarm levels to be associated with the timer system, then repeat step 6 and step 7 for the current logical source's remaining alarm levels. - 9 Repeat step 3-step 8 for any remaining logical sources you wish to configure with information from the timer system. - 10 On the File menu, click Save.Changes to the sources table are saved.
+- 8 If your logical sources include more alarm levels to be associated with the timer system, then repeat step 6 and step 7 for the current logical source's remaining alarm levels. - 9 Repeat step 3-step 8 for any remaining logical sources you wish to configure with information from the timer system. - 10 On the File menu, click Save.

-You can now assign the logical sources you previously configured (see Assigning Timer System Information to Logical Sources on page 399) to UMDs or other monitors that can display text or alarms (e.g., time code monitors, alarm monitors) in a layout.
+You can now assign the logical sources you previously configured (see Assigning Timer System Information to Logical Sources on page 405) to UMDs or other monitors that can display text or alarms (e.g., time code monitors, alarm monitors) in a layout.
 Depending on your purposes, you will assign the appropriate text or alarm levels to specific components within the monitors.